MAP: Where are the most COVID-19 workplace outbreaks in Los Angeles County?

-LOS ANGELES (KABC) -- Los Angeles County has seen a sharp increase in COVID-19 outbreaks at workplaces like grocery stores and factories as the virus continues to surge throughout the region.

 County health officials say the number of workplace outbreaks reported has increased about fivefold in just a month - from about nine per week to 44 per week currently.
-Those workplaces include retail stores, factories, supermarkets and other general workplaces - not including healthcare and residential facilities.
+Those workplaces include retail stores, factories, supermarkets and other general workplaces - not including healthcare and residential facilities, schools and homeless shelters.

+The county is defining outbreaks in its data sets as locations which have seen three or more laboratory-confirmed COVID-19 cases.

 Map not displaying correctly?
 Click here to view in a new window.